 Green Thoughts: A Writer in the Garden, by Eleanor Perényi

-There’s something compatible about writing and gardening: the same dogged tending, the cultivating of a certain turf, the attention to seeing that small things grow, and to not letting them get unwieldy.
-Virginia Woolf and Beatrix Potter both famously tended gardens, but Perényi is in a category all her own.
-Novelist, essayist, gardener, and a recipient of an American Academy of Arts and Letters literature citation in 1982, she died in 2009 at the age of ninety-one.
-She is also the author of More Was Lost: A Memoir (1946), on rebuilding her Hungarian baron husband’s neglected country estate at the edge of the Carpathians castle.
+Writing and gardening share similarities: the same dogged tending, the cultivating of a certain turf, the attention to seeing small things grow, and not letting them get unwieldy.
+Virginia Woolf and Beatrix Potter both famously tended gardens, but Eleanor Perényi is in a category all her own.
+Novelist, essayist, gardener, and a recipient of an American Academy of Arts and Letters literature citation in 1982, she is also the author of the singular memoir, More Was Lost: A Memoir (1946), on rebuilding her Hungarian baron husband’s neglected country estate at the edge of the Carpathians castle.

-Green Thoughts, published in 1981, reads like a book well ahead of its time, consisting of 70 short essays on a wide range of garden topics.
+Green Thoughts was published in 1981 yet reads like a book well ahead of its time.
+It consists of 70 short essays on a wide range of garden topics.
 It’s also a document of experience, with advice, opinions, and appreciations—and Perényi is a woman of independent tastes.
-Of the dahlias she grows, considered “vulgar” by a visiting observer, she writes, “..to me they are sumptuous, not vulgar, and I love their colors, their willingness to bloom until the frost kills them, and yes, their assertiveness.
+Of the dahlias she grows, considered “vulgar” by a visiting observer, she writes, “…to me they are sumptuous, not vulgar, and I love their colors, their willingness to bloom until the frost kills them, and yes, their assertiveness.
 I do like big flowers when they are also beautiful.”

 “It isn’t that the editors believe in magic, they don’t; but neither do they believe that anything to do with plants can be an exact science or that we have found out all that we need to know.”

-I happen to love working in the garden, minuscule plot that I have, but what I love as much is good writing—writing that has a tone of authority, sometimes skepticism, and boundless knowledge.
+I happen to love working in the garden, minuscule plot that I have, and love reading about the topic —especially a book like Green Thoughts, with its tone of authority, occasional skepticism, and boundless knowledge.
 It’s all there in Perényi’s prose.
-Her years of experience in the garden (that’s what writers and gardeners have in common after all—they’re both information junkies), makes her an authority, but her point of view is original and unsentimental.
+Her years of experience in the garden makes her an authority, but her point of view is original and unsentimental.
 Here is she in a chapter titled Blue, on the color blue in the garden:

 “Nature’s favorite color is a washed-out magenta, the original shade (and the one their hybrids will revert to if they go to seed) of petunias, garden phlox, sweet peas, nicotiana, foxgloves and so many other that Thalassa Cruso says it is known in her family as Garden-of-Eden, on the premise that all flowers must have started out that color.”

-Read a short essay by the Paris Review’s Sadie Stein, on an urbanite’s view of Green Thoughts, here.
+Read a short essay in the Paris Review by Sadie Stein, on an urbanite’s view of Green Thoughts, here.